prashant7738/ProjectBiddingDBMS/README.md

 This project was built as part of the **6th Semester DBMS course** to demonstrate:

 - Relational database design & normalization
+- Raw SQL queries via SQLAlchemy Core (no ORM)
-- SQLAlchemy ORM with PostgreSQL
+- PostgreSQL as the production database
 - Django REST Framework API development
 - Full-stack web development & deployment

 ---

-<p align="center">Made with ❤️ as a DBMS project</p>